[ Printer Friendly Version ] [ Report Abuse ]

 Lily shook her head and reached up to pull her bright red hair back.
 “No. It’s okay.
 I want to see him.”
 An idea occurred to her, and her heart began racing again.
 “Did he say why he was here?”

 Annie shrugged.
 “He said he was just stopping in to see how you were, and not to worry.”
-Lily let out a sigh of relief – with her family, you never knew if someone was going to land themselves in mortal peril – and Annie studied her closely.
+Lily let out a sigh of relief – with her family, someone landed themselves in mortal peril at least once a week, and while she’d think that her parents would be the ones to tell her, you never did know – and Annie studied her closely.
 “You sure he’s not your boyfriend?”

 “Yes,” Lily said.
 “He’s been going out with my cousin for years.
 They’re very much in wuv and all of that.”
-She made a face as she turned away.
 She still didn’t really understand how Scorpius had winded up going out with Rose, who was every bit as reckless as James, but they seemed happy enough, so who was she to question it?
 “For some reason.”

 She glanced over at Annie, who seemed to be on the verge of asking something else.
 After a moment, however, she shrugged and let it go.
 As Lily followed her into the front, she felt an overwhelming sense of appreciation for Scorpius Malfoy, who really did go above and beyond to call of duty in his support for his best friend’s kid sister.